hagabbar/VItamin/README.md

 You may change the hyperparameters for each of the samplers used by editing the `bilby_pe.py` script.

+In the demo below, we generate 25 test sample posteriors and waveforms using the following samplers: Dynesty, Emcee, Ptemcee and CPnest.
+Generation of posteriors may take hours - days depending on choice of hyperparameters in `bilby_pe.py` script.
+Sampler hyperparameters may be adjusted in the `def run()` function of `bilby_pe.py`.

 ### Training Machine Learning Model

 To train, you must first specify the directory location of